shicaiwei123/ICCV2025-ARL/README.md

 # ICCV2025-ARL

-Here is the official code for "Boosting Multimodal Learning via Disentangled Gradient Learning", which is a flexible framework to enhance the optimization process of multimodal learning.
+Here is the official code for "Improving Multimodal Learning via Imbalanced Learning", which is a flexible framework to enhance the optimization process of multimodal learning.
 Please refer to our [ICCV 2025 paper](https://arxiv.org/pdf/2507.10203) for more details.

 ## Main Dependencies